Protecting our digital future: Cyber Security Awareness Month 2025

 Hosted by the Ontario’s Cyber Security Centre of Excellence (COE), the 2025 summit will explore advancing digital fluency, tackling critical cyber challenges, and strengthening leadership to build a more resilient public sector.

 This event is available for both in-person and virtual.
-To register for the event, visit the official event page.

 Cybersecurity and AI: Legal and Ethical Challenges